RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 > Without the data, yo chatta don't matta.

 Next EOS topic: Data.
 Running a business without data is like driving a bus without a dashboard.
-You can run it that way for awhile.
-But without a datat dash board, we'll break speed limits, over-rev the engine, and eventually run out of fuel.
-The right data gives us what we need to know so that we can make better decisions.
+You can run it that way for a while.
+But without a data dashboard, we'll break speed limits, over-rev the engine, and eventually run out of fuel.
+The right data gives us clarity so that we can make better decisions.